SebastianApelgren/retendo-copilot/README.md

 {
   "responseMessage": "string",
   "costInformation": {
-    // Represents an object of type CostInformation
+    "// Represents an object of type CostInformation" },
-  },
   "timings": [
     {
-      // Represents an object of type TimingEntry
+      "// Represents an object of type TimingEntry"
     }
   ],
   "context": "string"